Europe

 Health

-Reinventing Affordable Housing In Cities
+Reinventing Affordable Housing in Cities

 Creative non-profit housing projects, which focus on cohesive societies, benefit the long-term health of neighbourhoods while offering affordable housing for future generations.